3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 Being like variables, functions can only be accessed after the compiler knows about it, reading from the top.
 So to use a function in `main()` for example, it either has to be defined above, or declared above and defined elsewhere.

-If a function is declared before, then the compiler knows about its existence, and expect it to be defined some time in the future as it reads from file to file.
+If a function is declared before, then the compiler knows about its existence, and expects it to be defined sometime in the future as it reads from file to file.
 The definition can be in any place in any file, as long as it is in some place the compiler expects.

 If the function is declared, used, but not defined, then the compiler will generate a `reference to function not found` error.